-What is Glaucoma?
+What Is Glaucoma?

-Glaucoma is actually the largest cause of blindness worldwide.
-High pressure inside the eye is usually what causes glaucoma, but the condition also includes damage to the optical nerves, which often if significant, results in blindness.
+Glaucoma is the largest cause of blindness worldwide.
+High pressure inside the eye is usually what causes glaucoma, but the condition also includes damage to the optical nerves, which if significant, results in blindness.

+There are a few types of glaucoma.
 The most common form of glaucoma is known as primary open-angle glaucoma; unfortunately, there are no signs of this disease until it is in advanced stages.
 The only symptom is gradual vision loss, which can occur without glaucoma being a factor.

-Those at a higher risk for glaucoma include individuals over the age of 60, African-Americans, people with a family history of glaucoma, those who have suffered an injury to the eye, and people with other certain medical conditions.
+Those at a higher risk for glaucoma include individuals over the age of 60, African Americans, people with a family history of glaucoma, those who have suffered an injury to the eye, and people with other certain medical conditions.

 Vitamins for Preventing and Treating Glaucoma